Skip to main content

 With so much vodka flooding the market, bartenders needed a way to use it.
 The simple idea was to replace gin with vodka.
 The Orange Blossom became the screwdriver and the martini, when made with vodka, was originally called the kangaroo cocktail.
 (Details on the origin of this name of sketchy at best.
 Bobby Heugel, who wrote for the Houston Chronicle in 2010, said the name was given when “vodka was first being imported.”).

 “The lemon peel makes way for the olive.
 One olive becomes two, then three as glasses kept getting bigger.
 Then those olives were stuffed with pimentos, blue cheese, hot peppers, caviar, and whatever else you could put in it.
-Eventually, olive brine was added (olive juice is oil so it doesn’t really mix with vodka),” Gleason said.
+Eventually, olive brine was added (olive juice is oil so it doesn’t really mix with vodka),” Gleason explained.

 And the rest, as they say, is history.
 The vodka martini has grown and developed over the years into one of the more popular classic cocktails out there, with as many variations as there are olives in Italy.

-How to Make a Vodka Martini
+How to make a vodka martini

 Image used with permission by copyright holder